VIETNAM: DEVELOPMENT OF PTS

 All wars are the same, all wars are different

 Most of the people involved in the military have never done this before., They only heard stories from people who didn’t or couldn’t share the reality.
-The were civilians primed to be made into soldiers (marines, sailers, flyers)
+They were civilians primed to be made into soldiers (marines, sailers, flyers)

-- the short tour in Vietnam 12 or 13 months was the opposite of WWII, Korea and all wars before. those were all for the duration: get it done or die trying.
+The short tour in Vietnam 12 or 13 months was the opposite of WWII, Korea and all wars before. those were all for the duration: get it done or die trying.
 Most of the people who landed on Normandy never made it to Germany, but that’s not the story we were told.

 We had to fight communism over there before it came here.
 The concern was the domino affect that was created out of the cold war - which occurred during and after WWII.

 Many volunteered for military service: Navy and Air Force were all volunteer, The majority of Marines were but a few were selected during the draft arbitrarily,.
 Airborne units were volunteer.
 Special units within the Army and Marines also were volunteer.
 We weren’t all draftees, reluctant to serve.

 So, in many ways we were gung ho to serve our country do or die: But the level of denial about my death was very high.
 There was no expectation or training to prepare us for the possibility of death.
 Or after coming home, psychological and other problems.
 Having emotional problems was not allowed, except anger, and that began in basic training.
 Anyone who couldn’t measure up to the ideal was humiliated as a way to help the unit form a macho bond (i.e, full metal jacket)_

 the list is long, but cutting to the chase

-- doctors who obviously knew much more than us - they had degrees and white coats and we didn’t put together a list of symptoms that were all too obvious.They put a label on it that fit their view of the world and published it for all to see.
+Doctors who obviously knew much more than us - they had degrees and white coats and we didn’t- so they put together a list of symptoms that were all too obvious.They put a label on it that fit their view of the world and published it for all to see.
 They gave us a brand.
-At first i welcomed the letters PTSD - showed I wasn’t crazy or making it up.
-But now it’s a bunch of letters and a diagnosis and a disability label that explains it all.
+At first I welcomed the letters PTSD because the label showed I wasn’t crazy or making it up.
+But now it’s a bunch of letters and a diagnosis and a disability.
+A label that explains it all.
 It explains some, but not all.
 It’s only the beginning.
-Trauma in it’s many forms is a survival reaction to threatening experience.
-It is not just a cognitive problem, nor just a physical problem, but a spiritual problem.
-And, for most of us, trauma has been part of our lives, and will be part maybe forever.
+Trauma in its many forms is a survival reaction to threatening experience.
+It is not just a cognitive problem, nor just a physical problem, but a moral and spiritual problem.
+And, for many of us, trauma has been part of our lives, and will be part maybe forever.

-In the end, what happened to us mattered, By the treatment we received the new Vets have been treated much differently. and the understanding and treatment for the broader occurrence of trauma has become a specialty for many areas of treatment.
+In the end, what happened to us mattered.
+By the treatment we received the new Vets have been treated much differently. and the understanding and treatment for the broader occurrence of trauma has become a specialty for many areas of treatment.
 And for that, it was worth it - my opinion.